AliAlsaqqa/alialsaqqa.github.io/_posts/2020-02-02-quick-removal.md

   - Feature Engineering
   - Python
 ---

-This is a sample blog post.
+<p><b>Summary:</b> this is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.

 ~~~~{.python}